Getting Started – Homeschooling Preschool and Kindergarten

 These soft skills are essential tools in the leadership toolbag.

-One skill that current employers is finding lacking in new hires is the ability to sell.
+One skill that current employers find is finding lacking in new hires is the ability to sell.
 With the constant shorthand of texting and 9-second tik-toks and reels, the fine art of Persuasion is being lost.
 Why is the ability to sell so important?
 What are some ways that parents can help their kids develop this skill?

 Grab your free ticket!
 Join some of your favorite homeschool speakers and leaders as we strive to raise leaders in this generation.